HK Prizma Riga

-HK Prizma Riga/IHS is an ice hockey team in Riga, Latvia, that plays in the Optibet Hockey League, the top tier of the sport in Latvia.
+HK Prizma Riga/IHS is a professional ice hockey team in Riga, Latvia, that plays in the Latvian Hockey Higher League, the top tier of the sport in Latvia.
 The team is based in Riga and play their home games at the Volvo Sports Centre.
 HK Prizma previously played in both the Eastern European Hockey League and the MHL B.